-- At recruitment, respondents must be told client observers will be viewing/listening. - At the start of the interview: - o Client observers must be introduced openly and honestly to respondents. - If fieldwork is viewed live via a one way mirror company name need not be given even if requested by the respondent and must not be disclosed without client permission. - The General Data Protection Regulation (GDPR)/Data Protection Act (DPA) 2018 requires that organisations receiving personal data are named, so client names must be disclosed if clients are receiving the personal data of market research (MR) respondents via recording.
-The names of organisations receiving personal data must be revealed before any personal data is transferred, so: - If fieldwork is viewed live via video-relay/streaming the client name must be revealed at the start of fieldwork - If viewing of fieldwork is delayed and relayed via video-relay/streaming the end client's identity may be disclosed at the end of the interview IF naming them beforehand would undermine the integrity of the MR BUT: - Respondents must be made aware at recruitment that: - the client will be named at the end of the interview - they can withdraw their consent at any point - If the end client is receiving personal data they must be named before any transfer takes place - The justification for this should be documented. - If respondents refuse consent this must be respected.
+- At recruitment, respondents must be told client observers will be viewing/listening. - At the start of the interview: - Client observers must be introduced openly and honestly to respondents.
+You don't need to introduce them by name just their roles within the company and general reasons for observing - If fieldwork is viewed live via a one-way mirror company name need not be given even if requested by the respondent and must not be disclosed without client permission.
+In this situation personal data isn't being transferred to the end client, so data protection legislation does not apply and so the end client may remain anonymous unless you are legally obliged to reveal their identity for another reason e.g. the end client is a data controller or the end client supplied the sample. - The General Data Protection Regulation (GDPR)/Data Protection Act (DPA) 2018 requires that organisations receiving personal data are named, so client names must be disclosed if clients are receiving the personal data of market research (MR) respondents via recording.
+The names of organisations receiving personal data must be revealed before any personal data is transferred, so: - If fieldwork is viewed live via video-relay/streaming the client name must be revealed at the start of fieldwork - If viewing of fieldwork is delayed and relayed via video-relay/streaming the end client's identity may be disclosed at the end of the interview IF naming them beforehand would undermine the integrity of the MR BUT: - Respondents must be made aware at recruitment that: - the client will be named at the end of the interview - they can withdraw their consent at any point - If the end client is receiving personal data they must be named before any transfer takes place - The justification for this should be documented. - If respondents refuse consent for clients to observe this must be respected.